 2. Plus500 – Commission-Free CFD Stock Trading Platform

 Launched in 2008 and now listed on the London Stock Exchange as a PLC – Plus500 is a global CFD provider.
 It currently offers more than 2,000 stock CFDs across heaps of UK and international exchanges.
 Plus500UK Ltd is authorized & regulated by the FCA (#509909) – you should have no concerns regarding safety.

 Plus500 does not charge trading commissions – so it’s just the spread and overnight financing fees that you need to look out for.
 You will have the option of trading via the Plus500 website or via a native mobile app.

 Leverage is supported – again, within the limits imposed by ESMA.
 Minimum deposits start at £100 – which you can fund with your debit/credit card, bank account, or through Paypal.
-All transactions are fee-free, and customer support can be reached via live chat, email, or telephone.
+All transactions are fee-free, and customer support can be reached via live chat or email.

 - Commission-free CFD platform – only pay the spread

 - Thousands of financial instruments across heaps of markets

 - Retail clients can trade stock CFDs with leverage of up to 1:5